opack/ymn-engraver/README.md

       }
     }
 * Bugfixes
-  * Draw continuation lines not only for the first chord note
   * Draw the beat bar only if it is not the last of its measure.

 # Developing